Wil reviews the Canyon Spectral:ON

 The 630Wh battery promises 25% more range than the 504Wh battery found in previous Spectral:ONs, and the new EP8 motor also boasts lower weight and less drag compared to the old E8000 motor.
 However, the EP8 drive unit is also more powerful with a peak torque output of 85Nm.
 That means if you spend most of your time riding in Trail or Boost modes, it’s also thirstier.

 When you step down to Eco mode, range does increase more substantially over the E8000 motor – around 20% according to Shimano.
 Furthermore, you’ve got a whole lot more tuneability on offer via the E-TUBE app, which allows you to tweak the peak power output, assist character and acceleration response of each mode.
-That’s something we’ve been playing around with quite a bit, both on the Spectral:ON and eOne-Sixty, though I’ll leave that discussion for a separate feature on the EP8 system – stay tuned for that one.
+That’s something we’ve been playing around with quite a bit, both on the Spectral:ON and eOne-Sixty, and you can read more about that in our separate Shimano EP8 review.

 Component highs & lows